-What is "Office Housework" and Why Are Women Mostly In Charge of It?
+What is “Office Housework” and Why Are Women Mostly In Charge of It?

 “None of us will see gender parity in our lifetimes, and nor likely will many of our children,” the World Economic Forum had predicted in 2020 — even before the pandemic struck.

-With Covid19 exacerbating the gender gap at work further, the future of gender parity in workplaces seems even bleaker with the added expectations of “office housework” imposed upon women — even in 2021.
+With Covid19 exacerbating the gender gap at work further, the future of gender parity in workplaces seems all the more bleak with the added expectations of “office housework” imposed disproportionately upon women — even in 2021.